-Education Week ranked Maryland #1 in its nationwide 2009-2013 Quality Counts reports.
-The College Board's 9th Annual AP Report to the Nation also ranked Maryland first.
+Education Week ranked Maryland #1 in its nationwide 2009-2013 Quality Counts reports and #2 in 2014.
+The College Board's 10th Annual AP Report to the Nation also ranked Maryland first.
 FCPS achievement exceeds Maryland averages with scores that consistently surpass state and national averages on measures such as the College Board SAT.

-Our Maryland School Assessment (MSA) results continue to be among Maryland's best.
-From 2004 to 2010, FCPS registered dramatic increases in the percentage of students scoring Proficient or Advanced in reading and math.
-While 2013 scores statewide have leveled off as schools transition away from the MSA, FCPS students continue to deliver impressive results.
-FCPS ranks in the top tier among Maryland’s public schools for Return on Investment, according to the Center for American Progress 2011 report.
+FCPS ranked in the top tier among Maryland’s public schools for Return on Investment, according to the Center for American Progress 2011 report.
 FCPS tied for 4th statewide for educational productivity, with the lowest per-pupil spending of the top four.

 Our own Kathy Prichard is the Maryland PTA's statewide 2012 Educator of the Year!
 She was Yellow Springs Elementary principal and is now an elementary instructional director.